The New Haven Free Public Library System’s Historical Timeline

 1904-1905 The most noteworthy event of 1904, according to the Annual Report of the Board of Directors, was the receipt of $3,500 of the $5,000 bequest of Philo S. Bennett.
 In the same year, and again in the following year, Mr. Stetson reported on the “insufficient accommodations of the library,” writing that twice the present space was needed at once, and fifty percent again for future growth.

-1917 The Fair Haven Branch Library, first branch in the system, opened at 182 Grand Avenue.
+1917 The Fair Haven Branch Library, first branch in the system, opened at 182 Grand Avenue on December 7th.
 It was built with a grant from the Carnegie Corporation.

 The forerunner of the Dixwell Avenue Branch Library opened in a space provided by the Winchester Repeating Arms Company at 213 Division Street.